wp-plugins/weekly-schedule/readme.txt

 == Changelog ==

+= 2.9.1 =
+* Enhanced output to add now-playing css class to currently playing items in schedule and widget views
+* Added row reset to delete all items button
+* Added new option in widget only to show items that are playing or still to play on current day

 = 2.9 =
 * Added new importer to be able to batch import schedule items
 * Added new button to delete all items in a schedule